kk7nc/Text_Classification/README.rst

 YL1 is target value of level one (parent label)
 YL2 is target value of level one (child label)
 Domain is majaor domain which include 7 labales: {Computer Science,Electrical Engineering, Psychology, Mechanical Engineering,Civil Engineering, Medical Science, biochemistry}
-area is subdomain or area of the paper such as CS-> computer graphics which contain 134 labels. keywords : is authors keyword of the papers
+area is subdomain or area of the paper, such as CS-> computer graphics which contain 134 labels. keywords : is authors keyword of the papers

 -  Web of Science Dataset `WOS-11967 <http://dx.doi.org/10.17632/9rw3vkcfy4.2>`__